rachaouldbabaali/rachaouldbabaali/README.md

-# 💫 Hello 👋 I'm Racha Ouldbabaali :
+# 💫 Hello 👋 I'm Racha Ouldbabaali 💍:
 <br>

 ![giphy (2)](https://user-images.githubusercontent.com/33148222/229833299-9dbe9692-0e6e-4248-bc37-79210b80cabd.gif)

-<br> Currently working as a full-stack web developer @ Ouedkniss.com. <br> I have always been passionate about technology and how it can be used to solve real-world problems.<br> After discovering my passion for coding, I decided to pursue a web/mobile development career.<br><br>🌱<br><br>🔭 I’m working with Rust, Vue.js,  Ruby-On-Rails, React, React-Redux, TypeScript, JavaScript, HTML, and CSS.<br><br>💬 Ask me about Rust and React.<br><br>📫 You can send me an email at rachaould@gmail.com I'll try to respond as soon as I can.<br><br>
+<br> Currently working as a full-stack web developer @ Ouedkniss.com. <br> I have always been passionate about technology and how it can be used to solve real-world problems.<br> After discovering my passion for coding, I decided to pursue a web/mobile development career.<br><br>🔭 I’m working with Rust, Vue.js,  Ruby-On-Rails, React, React-Redux, TypeScript, JavaScript, HTML, and CSS.<br><br>💬 Ask me about Rust and React.<br><br>📫 You can send me an email at rachaould@gmail.com I'll try to respond as soon as I can.<br><br>

 ## 🌐 Socials: